disha101003/QueryForge/UserManual.md

 ### Searching for Research Opportunities
 1. **Enter Search Terms**: Type keywords or research areas into the search bar to find related projects or professors.
-2. **Search Suggestions**: The app may suggest keywords based on popular search terms, such as “Machine Learning,” “Robotics,” or “Data Science.”

-### Filtering Results
+### Results
-- Use filters to narrow search results based on:
+- Use tabs to narrow search results based on:
   - **Professor**: Shows projects supervised by specific professors.
   - **Project Type**: VIP/EPICS or professor-mentored projects.
-  - **Position Type**: Undergraduate, graduate, or post-doctoral opportunities.
-  - **Availability**: Current availability status for positions.

-After applying filters, click **Apply** to see refined results.
+After using the tabs, click **Search** to see refined results.

 ### Uploading a Resume for Parsing
 1. **Navigate to the Resume Parsing Section**: Access this through the main menu.